chauff/paper-note-filler/README.md

     ```
 2. Run `npm install`.
 If you don't have `npm` yet, you will need to install it first.
 If you have `npm` but are getting an error, check your `Node` version (and update it if necessary via `nvm install node`) and then try again `npm install`.
 3. Run `npm run dev`.
 If all goes well, you now find a generated `main.js` file in your folder -- that is the compiled version of the plugin.
 That's it, the plugin is now compiled and ready to use.
 Updating the code will trigger a recompile.
-4. Lastly, to actually see the output of the `console.log()` statements littered throughout the code, open the developer tools of Obsidian by heading to `View >> Toggle Developer Tools`.
+4. To actually see the output of the `console.log()` statements littered throughout the code, open the developer tools of Obsidian by heading to `View >> Toggle Developer Tools`.
+5. In [.github/workflows](.github/workflows/) a GitHub action is defined that triggers a new release after the following steps are taken (more details [here](https://docs.obsidian.md/Plugins/Releasing/Release+your+plugin+with+GitHub+Actions)):
+   1. Update the code.
+   2. Once happy, increment the version number in [manifest.json](manifest.json), let's assume the version number increases from `1.0.2` to `1.0.3`.
+Commit.
+   3. Then create a tag that matches the new version number by running `git tag -a 1.0.3 -m "1.0.3"` and then `git push origin 1.0.3`
+   4. Check the Actions tab on GitHub, it should now be running the "Release Obsidian plugin" action (this can take some time).